deep8140/ems-pro/README.md

 ## 📜 License
-This project is licensed under the ISC License. before run tis project create your own firestore in firebase console
+This project is licensed under the ISC License.

+#### note : -before run this project create your own firestore in firebase console